SAGE-3/next/foresight/documentation.md

 #### Linked apps

-Two apps can be linked uisng `sage_proxy`'s `register_linked_app`.
-For example, to link a counter and note pad we use and if we only need to update the dest field with the value in the source field, the function `update_dest_from_src` can be used.
+Two apps can be linked using `sage_proxy`'s `register_linked_app`.
+For example, to link a counter and sticky we use and if we only need to update the dest field with the value in the source field, the function `update_dest_from_src` can be used.
 > :memo: This function as well need a future home!